 Recommended WF

-Multi-Rx operation without additional restriction was adopted in 5G OTA testing, the same approach can be considered for 6GR as baseline.
+Multi-Rx operation for TRS measurements without additional restriction was adopted in 5G OTA testing, the same approach can be considered for 6GR as baseline.

+OPPO: We assume this is talking about multiple RX antenna for TIS but not the multi-RX from different base stations.
+If so, we prefer to clarify the scenario.

 Topic #4: Testability for different Device types